wp-plugins/joddit-global-css/readme.txt

 = 0.9.2 =

-* Updated the Plugin to work with WordPress 4.x
+* Updated the Plugin to work with WordPress 4.x.
-* Updated the CodeMirror library to version from 2.35 to 4.12
+* Updated the CodeMirror syntax coloring library from version 2.35 to 4.12.

+= 0.9.3 =

+* Fixed a notation error in the code and documentation.

 == Upgrade Notice ==

-= We highly recommend updating from 0.7.8 to avoid a JavaScript interface bug. =
+= We highly recommend updating from 0.9.3 for compatibility with WordPress 4.x =